fortplot_matplotlib_session.f90 Source File

 subroutine savefig_with_status(filename, status, dpi, transparent, bbox_inches)

 !!
-Save figure and return status code for testing scenarios
+Save figure and return status code for testing scenarios.

 character(len=*), intent(in) :: filename